Visiting someone in prison

 Maghaberry & Magilligan Visits Booking Office 0300 200 7866

 Hydebank Wood Visits Booking Office 028 9025 3666

 If you are visiting someone who has just been sent to prison you may be able to have a first visit without pre-booking.
-These places are limited so you must telephone the Visits Booking Office before you travel.
+Places are limited so you must telephone the Visits Booking Office before visiting.

 The details of all people including the names, addresses and ages of children intending to visit should be given when booking a visit.